 Yes, Auriga Butterflyfish will ignore most other fish and are generally peaceful, therefore multiple Butterflyfish can live together in harmony.
 You should however, be cautious about keeping similar species together unless they are a matched pair and possibly a breeding pair.

-However, since most of us only have a 100-200 Gallon aquarium one of this species is usually a good idea.
+However, since most of us only have a 100-200 Gallon aquarium one of these species is usually a good idea.

 During spawning, the female will release her eggs in mid-water and the male will fertilize them.
 Spawning seems to be triggered by tidal movements and the lunar cycle.
-The larvae of the Threadfin Butterflyfish will go through a stage called “
+The larvae of the Threadfin Butterflyfish will go through a stage called “tholichthys where they form a covering to protect them.
+They hatch in 28-30 hours after drifting around in the ocean as free-floating plankton.

 No sexual difference is noted for this species.